gienyne/Industrial_edge_gateway/docs/architekture/overwiew.md

-Not every source needs this layer: AquaControl (OPC UA) exposes its process variables directly, with no sensor abstraction on the gateway's side of the boundary — `OpcUaConnector` reads a node value and turns it directly into a `Metric`.
+Not every source needs this layer: AquaControl (OPC UA) exposes its process variables directly, with no sensor abstraction on the gateway's side of the boundary. `OpcUaConnector` reads a node value and turns it directly into a `Metric`.

 ---